pvblicltd/bbcTest/README.md

 ## Solution

-I decided to go with an angular js app, with the key functionality wrapped up in a dreictive.
-This would allow thye caode to be ported throughout the Angular app as well as beinga able to be ported into a singlular angular js app, compiled and served through an iframe/loading script as a site widget.
+I decided to go with an angular js app, with the key functionality wrapped up in a directive.
+This would allow thye code to be ported throughout the Angular app as well as being able to be ported into a singlular angular js app, compiled and served through an iframe/loading script as a site widget.

 ## Approach

-I utilised bootstrap (sass build) and grunt to run a watch and bvuild process, all vendor scripts are loaded through bower and npm.
+I utilised bootstrap (sass build) and grunt to run a watch and build process, all vendor scripts are loaded through bower and npm.
 All animations are css utilsiing the ng-class to fire.

 All code is neatly named and orgainsed into modules as demonstrated in /app-src/*.

-/dist/* is the compiled versionb of the app created by the gruntfile.
+/dist/* is the compiled version of the app created by the gruntfile.
 The grunt build task cretes a new index.html with contacted and uglified scripts.

 ## Limitations